USSTRocketry/Aerostructure/README.md

 # Aerostructure
-File tracking for the Aerostructure Team
+File tracking for the Aerostructure Team;
 Please consult team leads before creating a new name